 SEARSPORT HARBOR (2nd CD) - A Congressional Resolution passed in July 2000 at the request of the Maine Department of Transportation (MEDOT) called for a study of Searsport Harbor with a view towards deepening the existing 35-foot deep channel in support of port activities at the state and private terminal facilities at Mack Point.
 The Reconnaissance Study was completed in September 2004.
 A feasibility cost-sharing agreement was executed with the Maine DOT in December 2005.
 The feasibility study is cost-shared 50 percent federal and 50 percent nonfederal.
 Preparation of the draft feasibility report including project costs, economic benefits and environmental assessment was completed in 2012.
 The USACE issued a public notice on April 5, 2013, inviting comment on the Draft Feasibility Report and Environmental Assessment, and the comment period closed on May 6, 2013.
 USACE is reviewing and assessing all comments received and will address all concerns raised by the public as part of our National Environmental Policy Act (NEPA) review of this project.
 USACE provided a Water Quality Certification and CZM consistency determination package to MEDEP for the proposed project in April 2015.
 It was accepted by MEDEP in May 2015.
 Subsequently, the Corps withdrew the application on Sept.
 8, 2015.
 We plan to use the additional time to determine the next steps to study the project further.
-Presentations from past public meetings and study reports are available for review on the project website at: www.nae.usace.army. mil/Missions/ProjectsTopics/Searsport.aspx.
+Presentations from past public meetings and study reports are available for review on the project website at: www.nae. usace.army.mil/Missions/ProjectsTopics/Searsport.aspx.

-We also are working on a maintenance dredging project for Searsport that would involve removal of about 40,000 cy of material.
+The District is also working on a maintenance dredging project for Searsport that would involve removal of about 40,000 cy of material.
 The sponsor, MEDOT, has identified a potential upland area nearby that could hold the material.

 Additional sampling of the shoals will be obtained and will undergo testing.
-We anticipate test results should be available soon.
-Assuming the material is suitable for the chosen site we will initiate completion of an Environmental Assessment and coordination with state and Federal resource agencies this winter.
+Based on conversations with the Non Federal Sponsor and the results of the testing the District anticipates a decision on disposal site selection could be made soon.
+Assuming the material is suitable for the chosen site we will initiate completion of an Environmental Assessment and coordination with state and Federal resource agencies later this year.